 If you need childcare before or after the GSRP hours, please let us know.
 Before and after care is available at our sites through Latchkey services, please call (248)328-3021 for more details.
-A separate parent handbook and is available for that program.
-There is a separate registration process for Latchkey services.
+A separate parent handbook is available for that program.
+There is a separate registration process for Latchkey services and can be found on our district website.